Plan B – Step by Step Rigging & Set-Up Guide

 It’s a good idea to have lock nuts on the side stays so your base setting is fairly close and easy to replicate quickly each time ...
 Although this should be checked each time as a half turn on the side stay turn buckle makes a fair difference.

-4. Mast Ram sheet your sails in for your upwind positions (use your Matrix settings).
+4. Mast Ram Sheet your sails in for your upwind positions (use your Matrix settings).
 Adjust your mast ram to suit the upwind main twist and match your jib twist settings.
-This should be the most frequently adjusted setting on your boat on a race day for fine tuning, with ¼ of a turn making a huge difference.
+This should be the most frequently adjusted setting on your boat for fine tuning on a race day, with ¼ of a turn making a huge difference.

 During the day you should adjust your mast ram frequently to suit the current wind conditions for each race and feel of the helm.

 More Ram = Less Main Twist – Higher pointing / less speed / more weather helm.

 Less Ram = More Main Twist – More speed / less pointing / less weather helm.

 OK so the Above does look a little daunting ...
 Once you do this process 5 or 6 times, it will become a habit and easy to remember!